 John’s family is also talented.
 His wife, Roma, is a skilled fraktur artist who has created many commemorative pieces now displayed in homes of recipients throughout the local community and beyond.
 Sons Jay and Phil Ruth have published books on the history of local townships; and daughter Dawn Ruth Nelson, herself a pastor, has written a book on the life and spirituality of her grandmother, Susan Ruth.

-John Ruth’s memoir, Branch: A Memoir with Pictures (2013), can be ordered online through the MHC Museum Store: http://mhep.org/museum-store/branch-memoir-pictures/
+John Ruth’s memoir, Branch: A Memoir with Pictures (2013), is available for purchase at the Mennonite Heritage Center.

 Sources on the Ruth family

 Kriebel, Warren R. Ruth Genealogy.
 Self-published.
 1972.
 Supplements in 1978 and 1981.
 Available in the MHC library.